Building / consuming alpine Linux packages inside containers and images

 # in package directories to represent alpine version

-and after a few minutes you should have the reposerve
+REPODEST=~/packages/3.17 abuild -rand after a few minutes you should have the reposerve binary packaged in

 /home/packager/packages/3.17/main/x86_64/reposerve-0.5.0-r0.apk